khanhlvg/tflite_raspberry_pi/audio_classification/README.md

-# TensorFlow Lite Python image classification example with Raspberry Pi.
+# TensorFlow Lite Python audio classification example with Raspberry Pi.

-This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time image classification using images streamed from the camera.
+This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time audio classification using audio streamed from the microphone.

 At the end of this page, there are extra steps to accelerate the example using the Coral USB Accelerator to increase inference speed.